 Do foreigners living in Portugal need to pay taxes?

 Yes, foreigners residing in Portugal need to pay taxes.
 The type of tax paid and the rate depends on your residency status and the source of your income.
-To get an idea of how much you’ll need to pay, you can use various online tools.
-For example, iCalculator offers a Portugal tax calculator for foreigners, which can give you estimates of your income tax rate.
+You can use various online tools to get an idea of how much you'll need to pay.
+For example, iCalculator offers a Portugal tax calculator for foreigners, which can estimate your income tax rate.

 How do I register for tax in Portugal as a foreigner?

-To register for tax in Portugal, you’ll need to obtain a Número de Identificação Fiscal (NIF) number.
+To register for tax in Portugal, you must obtain a Número de Identificação Fiscal (NIF) number.
 You can do this by applying at a local tax office or through a legal representative.
 This number is crucial for tax-related matters in Portugal.

 What types of taxes do foreigners in Portugal have to pay?